coding-stories/coding-stories/source/_posts/2015-08-23-continuous-delivery-with-jenkins-workflow-and-docker.markdown

 }
 ```

-The call returns a handle on the built image so you can work with it.
+The call returns a handle on the built image so we can work with it.

 Acceptance Tests
 ================

-For the acceptance tests we need to run a container from our newly built image.
+In order to execute the acceptance tests we wants to run a container from our newly built image.
 The `withRun` method can be invoked on the image handle.
-It is possible to pass the `docker run` parameters like port mapping (in the example) or volumes.
+It is possible to pass the `docker run` parameters like port mapping or volumes configuration.

 `withRun` also takes a code block.
-The container is started at the begining of the block, the code in the block is executed and the container is stopped at the end of a block.
-Note that the block is executed on the Jenkins node, not inside the container.
-Use the `inside` method on the image handle to run the block inside the container.
+The container is started at the begining of the block, then the code in the block is executed and the container is stopped at the end of the block.
+Note that the block is executed on the Jenkins node, __not inside the container__.
+Use the `inside` method on the image handle to execute code inside the container.

 ```groovy
 node {